75lb/collect-json/README.md

 | [throughFunction] | <code>function</code> | an optional function to transform the data before passing it on. |

 **Example**
+An example command-line client script - JSON received at stdin is stamped with `received` then written to stdout.
 ```js
 var collectJson = require("collect-json");